itrp/itrp-export-monitor/README.md

 Generate an Export Monitor
 --------------------------

-An export monitor is basically a ruby file that [configures](#configuration) the monitor and then fires it up to start looking for finished exports.
+An Export Monitor is basically a ruby file that [configures](#configuration) the monitor and then fires it up to start looking for finished exports.

 To help you create the ruby file, the following generator is available from the *root directory*:
 ```
 $ itrp-export-monitor generate[<export ID>,<email address>,<imap password>]
 ```

 The **export ID** is the unique identifier of the Scheduled Export in ITRP and can be found in the address bar of the browser when you view the Scheduled Export in ITRP at `https://<your domain>.itrp.com/exports`.

 The **email address** is the email address where the export file is sent to.
 This is the email address of the user defined in the *Run as* field.

 The **password** is the password with which the IMAP server can be accessed for this email address.

 The default configuration is set up to work with [GMail](http://mail.google.com) and copies the downloaded export files to `/tmp/exports`.

 Below is an example of the generated configuration: